International Business with Language

 This programme is geared at meeting the skills shortage that has been identified for roles in sales, business development and marketing in international environments.
 Students will develop a broad understanding of business issues with an international perspective while also studying a language of their choice.
 Topics such as culture, negotiation, trade, law and much more underpin the development.

 This programme has been revised recently to ensure that students have more opportunity to specialise through a broader range of modules on offer and through enhanced elective choices.

 First Year at a Glance

 - Develop an understanding of global business issues – as many Irish businesses and multinational companies trade internationally, this skill is in strong demand

 - Find out more about marketing, sales, and culture.
 Culture is an essential element of this programme as it broadens your insight into the wider world

 - Build your teamwork and interpersonal skills by complementing your knowledge with strong interpersonal skills

 - Further your knowledge of a language of your choice (French, Spanish, or German) and commence your journey to having a very strong business level proficiency after 4 years

-As part of the programme, students will undertake an international trip in Year 4 where they will experience the politics, culture and business approaches of another country.
 In Year 3, students will undertake a semester abroad in a country where the language they are learning is spoken widely.
 The programme has been designed to ensure that students have a wide range of opportunities upon completion.